fxpio/composer-asset-plugin/Resources/doc/faqs.md

 --------------------------------------------------------------------

-If Composer throws an exception stating that the version does not exist, whereas the version exists, but it isn't imported: is that this new package version is lesser than the installed version.
+If Composer throws an exception stating that the version does not exist, whereas the version exists, but it isn't imported, it means that this new package version is lesser than the installed version.

 Of course, 3 solutions can work around the problem: